mark-joyce/Milestone1/README.md

 ## UX

 ### User stories
-As a potential client visiting the website I expect to see a showcase of what services the agency provides and a portfolio of their previous work with other clients.
+As a potential client visiting the website I expect to see a showcase of what services the agency provides and a portfolio of their previous work with other clients, along with a method of contacting the agency and some marketing processes the agency uses for my business.

-As a paying client of the agency I expect to see the same results with my business that they promise on their website homepage and them carrying out the services of the plan I chose.

 ### Strategy
 My aim in the design was to showcase the possibilities of working with the agency & converting those website visitors into paying clients.